kuhn-ruess/cmdbsyncer-docs/docs/installation/setup_offline.md

 !!! tip "Updating only the syncer (keep installed dependencies)"
-    To update the Syncer on a host whose dependencies are already installed — for example a locked-down server that cannot reach PyPI to (re)download dependencies — add `--syncer-only`:
+    To update the Syncer on a host whose dependencies are already installed — for example a locked-down server that cannot reach PyPI to (re)download dependencies — use `--syncer-only`.
+By default it takes the released `cmdbsyncer` wheel from PyPI:

     ```bash
+    # released version from PyPI
+    ./tools/build_offline_bundle.sh --syncer-only

+    # or the current local checkout instead
-    ./tools/build_offline_bundle.sh --syncer-from-git --syncer-only
+    ./tools/build_offline_bundle.sh --syncer-only --syncer-from-git
     ```

-    The bundle then contains **only** the `cmdbsyncer` wheel; its `install.sh` installs it with `pip install --no-deps --upgrade`, so every existing dependency on the target is left untouched.
-No requirement files are downloaded or shipped, which also sidesteps proxies that block source tarballs.
+    Build this on a host **with** PyPI access, then transfer the archive.
+The bundle contains **only** the `cmdbsyncer` wheel; its `install.sh` installs it with `pip install --no-deps --upgrade`, so every existing dependency on the target is left untouched.
+No requirement files are downloaded or shipped.

 ## Transfer the Bundle